Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-15.md

 > Note: Call stack will execeute any execeution context which enters it.
 Time, tide and JS waits for none.
 TLDR; Call stack has no timer.

-* Browser has JS Engine which has Call Stack which has Global execution context, local execution context etc.
+* Browser has JS Engine which has Call Stack where our programs runs putting Global execution context, local execution context etc.
   * But browser has many other superpowers - Local storage space, Timer, place to enter URL, Bluetooth access, Geolocation access and so on.
   * Now JS needs some way to connect the callstack with all these superpowers.
 This is done using Web APIs.
   ![Event Loop 1 Demo](/assets/eventloop1.jpg)